brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify Playlist is enabled by default on a clean install
 - [ ] Verify when a site with audio/video is detected, `Playlist` button is shown in URL bar and a notification badge on the menu
 - [ ] Verify clicking the `Playlist` button adds audio/video to playlist and initiates offline play
-- [ ] Verify adding audio/video to playlist via share menu
+- [ ] Verify adding audio/video to playlist via share menu works as expected
-- [ ] Verify adding audio/video to playlist via long press context menu
+- [ ] Verify adding audio/video to playlist via long press context menu works as expected
 - [ ] Verify Autoplay is enabled by default
 - [ ] Verify with Autoplay enabled, able to play audio/video automatically
 - [ ] Verify with background audio enabled, able to play audio/video with device locked or app in background
 - [ ] Verify Playlist media works with CarPlay on iOS devices
 - [ ] Verify playback gestures are working in Playlist
-- [ ] Verify adding shared folder to playlist using `https://playlist.brave.com/bsa-sample`.
+- [ ] Verify adding shared folder to playlist using https://playlist.brave.com/bsa-sample works.
 Verify all actions on shared folder are working

 ## Brave News